ucbds-infra/otter-grader/docs/workflow/otter_generate/container_image.rst

     ├── environment.yml
     ├── files/
     ├── otter_config.json
-    ├── requirements.R
+    ├── requirements.r
     ├── requirements.txt
     ├── run_autograder
     ├── run_otter.py
     ├── setup.sh
     └── tests/

-Note that for pure-Python assignments, ``requirements.R`` is not included and all of the R-pertinent portions of ``setup.sh`` are removed.
+Note that for pure-Python assignments, ``requirements.r`` is not included and all of the R-pertinent portions of ``setup.sh`` are removed.
 Below are descriptions of each of the items listed above and the Jinja2 templates used to create them (if applicable).